liafizan/ecs-orchestrate/README.md

 ## Arguments for managing GLP-services with ecs

-optional arguments:

     -h, --help   show this help message and exit
     -r REGION    OPTIONAL: Region.
-Default is us-east-2

-  -f CONFFILE  OPTIONAL: Config to pass for parsing.
+Default is us-east-2 -f CONFFILE  OPTIONAL: Config to pass for parsing.
 An individual file can be passed for one-off deployments.

-  -c COUNT     OPTIONAL: Count for scaling up or down, If not specified, will
-               be picked from update conf file

-  -v           OPTIONAL: Verbose flag
+    -c COUNT     OPTIONAL: Count for scaling up or down, If not specified, wil be picked from update conf file -v           OPTIONAL: Verbose flag
     -e ENV       OPTIONAL: Target environment [ dev,qa,stage ].
-Default is dev

-  --create     REQUIRED/EXCLUSIVE : Create a service from task definition

-  --update     REQUIRED/EXCLUSIVE : Update a service. [ task defs, container
+Default is dev --create     REQUIRED/EXCLUSIVE : Create a service from task definition --update     REQUIRED/EXCLUSIVE : Update a service. [ task defs, container count etc] --delete     REQUIRED/EXCLUSIVE : Delete a service from specified cluster
-               count etc]

-  --delete     REQUIRED/EXCLUSIVE : Delete a service from specified cluster